anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

 As noted in Carleton's policy on academic integrity, violations of academic honesty are dealt with at the college level.
 If I suspect academic dishonesty, I will refer the case for appropriate action to the Academic Standing Committee (ASC) via the Associate Dean of Students or the Associate Dean of the College.
 Please familiarize yourself with Carleton's academic integrity policies and make sure that you have read the collaboration and academic honesty policies for this course.
-Any student who is found responsible for academic dishonesty in this course will earn an F in the course.
+A possible penalty for academic dishonesty in a course is an F in the course.
 It's not worth it -- please seek help using the resources above instead.

 *This syllabus is based heavily on the syllabus from Anna Rafferty.*